WillCast7/todolist/README.md

    ```
 3.Configure the database connection:

-   Open the appsettings.json file and update the ConnectionStrings section with your database connection details.
-Example:
+   Open the appsettings.json file and update the ConnectionStrings replace "you_database_here" with your database name:
    ```csharp
       "ConnectionStrings": {
         "Connection": "Server=.\\SQLEXPRESS;you_database_here=TodoList;Trusted_Connection=true;TrustServerCertificate=true;"